 STEM Excellence Awards

-2018 STEM Excellence Award nominations are now open!
+2018 STEM Excellence Award nominations are now closed.

 The STEM Excellence Awards are designed to recognize a phenomenal teacher, a leader of a school, district, or regional/state organization, and an exceptional advocate for STEM education.
 Tennessee’s recent successes in STEM are due to the combined efforts of strong teachers in the classroom, innovative school and district/regional leaders, and advocates that place STEM on the top of their priority list.
 The STEM Excellence Awards seek to recognize one awardee in each of the following areas: Excellence in STEM Teaching, Excellence in STEM Leadership, and Excellence in STEM Advocacy.
 Awardees are honored at the 2018 TN STEM Innovation Summit.

 - Promote effective teaching strategies by recognizing and rewarding quality STEM teachers